pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 - Minimize the scope of the scanned data.
 It is always a best practice to scan only the minimum scope of data and avoid scanning all data.
 - Use appropriate indexes.
 For the column in the `WHERE` clause in SQL, you need to make sure that there is a corresponding index.
 Otherwise it will become a statement to scan the full table and result in poor performance.
 - Use appropriate Join types.
 Depending on the size and correlation of each table in the query, it is also very important to choose the right Join type.
 Generally, the cost-based optimizer in TiDB automatically chooses the optimal Join type.
 However, in some cases, you may need to specify the Join type manually.
 For details, see [Explain Statements That Use Joins](/explain-joins.md).
 - Use appropriate storage engines.
-It is recommended to use the TiFlash query engine for mixed OLTP and OLAP types of loads.
+It is recommended to use the TiFlash query engine for mixed OLTP and OLAP.
 See [HTAP Queries](https://docs.pingcap.com/tidb/stable/dev-guide-hybrid-oltp-and-olap-queries).

 TiDB Cloud provides several tools to help you analyze slow queries on a cluster.
 This section describes several approaches to optimize slow queries.